Pornography in Europe: Hungary

+Pornography is generally legal in Hungary.
 In Hungary, the production of pornography mainly dates from the period after the fall of communism in 1989.
 The production and distribution of pornography was illegal under communism, but the laws were liberalised with the emergence of democracy.
 Permissive government policies soon propelled the country to the forefront of the European pornography industry.
 Several foreign directors were attracted to the country's liberal legislation, cheap production costs and large supply of attractive female performers.
 Eventually, domestic producers began to prosper as well, and several female actresses made big names for themselves within the industry.
 Hungarian pornography is different from that produced in America in the more natural appearance of its performers.
 The sex scenes also tend to be more extreme, with frequent use of anal sex and various forms of multiple penetration.

 In 2021 Hungary's parliament passed a law that bans display or promote pornography, including gender change or homosexuality to anyone under 18 years old.

 Iceland

+The production or sale of pornography is prohibited in Iceland.
+Heavy fines were applied in 2001 and ten years earlier a fine was applied to the first manager of the first private TV station (and the only case to present) in Iceland for showing the Danish "mainstream" Zodiac-films, I Tvillingernes tegn and I Tyrens tegn.
+In early 2013 there was a draft proposal by Ögmundur Jónasson, the Minister of the Interior, to extend the ban to online pornography to protect children from violent sexual imagery.
+The plan has been stalled since the change in government during the parliamentary election on 27 April 2013.
+Since then, there have been no changes to the relevant legislation, and no changes have been formally proposed.

 Publication of pornography is illegal in Iceland, and is punishable by a fine or imprisonment for up to 6 months.
 Publication of child pornography is punishable by a fine or imprisonment for up to 2 years.
 In 2013 the Icelandic government proposed banning violent Internet pornography and Iceland's parliament began debating a ban on online pornography.